loudifier/chirplab/ROADMAP.md

     - [ ] Spectrogram plot
         - Color coding for different components of the signal - fundamental, harmonics, noise
         - Any way to clearly communicate measurement noise floor in spectrogram?
 Maybe something like how cameras show clipping with zerba overlay?
-- [ ] Impulse Response
+- [x] Impulse Response
-    - [ ] Parameters
+    - [x] Parameters
         - IR length, pre-post trimming
         - Windowing fade in/out
         - Wrapped with time aligned to t0 or shifted/rolled to the right
         - Normalized or raw - may need to specify floating point if outputting to WAV (verify SoX/wavfile behavior with floating point values greater than 1.0)
-    - [ ] Option to output and/or plot as Energy Time Curve, T60 (or generic Tn value)
-    - [ ] Measurement noise floor output off by default when outputting IR waveforms, but could be very useful for qualitative comparison in IR and ETC plots
+    - [x] Measurement noise floor output off by default when outputting IR waveforms, but is plotted in GUI.
+Add options to have a second channel or second wav file for exporting noise IR?
+- [ ] Reverberation
+    - Not sure if this really fits with Chirplab.
+Branch created with stubs based on ImpulseResponse, but not actually adding for now
+    - [ ] Several different methods commonly used.
+Start out using IR as raw input for energy decay curve and see how easy/effectively RT60 can be derived
+    - [ ] Output broadband, at 1kHz, or as times vs frequency?
+    - [ ] pyroomacoustics has an implementation of Schroeder method
 - [ ] Waterfall
     - [ ] What should the configuration parameters and output look like?
     - [ ] 3D plotting, figure out how to communicate measurement noise floor without making it too busy